concept-graphs/concept-graphs/README.md

 ### Install the required libraries

 We recommend setting up a virtual environment using virtualenv or conda.
 Our code has been tested with Python 3.10.12.
 It may also work with other later versions.
+We also provide the `environment.yml` file for Conda users.
+In generaly, directly installing conda env using `.yml` file may cause some unexpected issues, so we recommand setting up the environment by the following instructions and only using the `.yml` file as a reference.

 Sample instructions for `conda` users.